Vauxoo/bantracking/doc/jsonrpc_create_token.md

 Generate a valid Token in your database
 -------------------------------------

-1. Use `get_token` method on a database to get a token with authenticated user in Odoo:
+1. Use `get_token` method on a database to get a token with an authenticated user in Odoo:

     ```python
     @api.model